esa/pagmo/doc/sphinx/index.rst

    #Here we instantiate the archipelago with 1000 islands an 20 individuals per island .....
    archi = archipelago(algo,prob,1000,20,topo = topology.ageing_clustered_barabasi(a=100))

-   #We can draw anarchipelago it like this ... (takes some time the first time as the 'spring' layout of
+   #We can draw an archipelago like this ... (takes some time the first time as the 'spring' layout of
    #a huge graph is being calculated
    pos = archi.draw(n_size=40)